Jump to:

 • The risk of developing ventilator associated pneumonia increases by 1% to 3% per day of intubation.1

-• Impaired cough, underlying pulmonary health, aspiration and reduced VC increase risk when not requiring invasive ventilatory support.
+• Impaired cough, underlying pulmonary health, aspiration and reduced VC increases the risk when not requiring invasive ventilatory support.

-• Can occur because of the presence of atelectasis, which further compromises ventilation leaving an area of low pressure within the pleural space that can be filled by fluid.
+• Typically due to presence of atelectasis which further compromises ventilation.
+This leaves an area of low pressure within the pleural space that is then filled with fluid.

-1. With increased secretions and impaired cough, mucus plugs can lead to sudden respiratory failure and death.
+• Mucus plugs, caused by increased secretions and impaired cough, can lead to sudden respiratory failure and death.

 History

-A comprehensive history of this population should include the items below.
-It is important to assess for early signs of respiratory compromise in order to determine those who are at risk.
-This allows for early initiation of treatments and detection of progressing respiratory failure.
+A comprehensive history of patients at risk or who currently have respiratory failure should include the components listed below.
+In order to determine patients at risk of respiratory compromise assessing for early signs of respiratory insufficiency is important.
+This allows for early initiation of treatment and detection of progressive respiratory failure.

-2. A focused social history including drug, alcohol, and tobacco use.
+• A focused social history including drug, alcohol and tobacco use.

-5. A review of medications to assess for any that put the patient at risk for respiratory failure, such as opiates, benzodiazepines, or Beta blockers.
+• A review of medications to assess for any that put the patient at risk for respiratory failure (e.g. opiates, benzodiazepines, beta blockers)

-6. In patients with spinal cord involvement, ASIA classification and level of injury should be established: high cervical and complete injuries are more likely to require intubation and long-term support.
+• In patients with spinal cord involvement, ASIA classification and level of injury should be established.
+High cervical and complete injuries are more likely to require intubation and long-term support.

-7. Subjective symptoms such as dyspnea at rest, increasing activity intolerance or functional decline, poor sleep or daytime sleepiness, morning headaches and difficulty with work or concentration.
+• Subjective symptoms such as dyspnea at rest, increasing activity intolerance, functional decline, poor sleep, daytime sleepiness, morning headaches or difficulty concentrating.

 Physical examination

-1. Alignment of the spine looking for scoliosis or kyphosis
+• Overall muscle tone and bulk (observation of muscle atrophy/muscle wasting) Alignment of the spine looking for scoliosis or kyphosis.

-3. Observe changes in breathing while supine or slight reverse Trendelenburg
+• Observation of changes in breathing while supine or slight reverse Trendelenburg.

-• If breathing becomes more difficult while lying flat, it could also indicate diaphragm weakness in a patient with NMD
+• If breathing becomes more difficult while lying flat, it could indicate diaphragm weakness in a patient with NMD.

-• Breathing may improve in tetraplegia as this places the diaphragm in a more mechanically advantages position and increases VC.8,9
+• In patient who are tetraplegic, breathing may improve due to the diaphragm being in a more mechanically advantageous position, which increases VC.8,9

-4. Evaluate and observe for weakness in head control, cranial nerves, speech and vocal clarity, protruding tongue, and oral secretion control to help assess neck and bulbar function.
+• Evaluation and observation of weakness in head control, cranial nerve impairments, speech and vocal clarity, protruding tongue and control of oral secretion to assess neck and bulbar function.

-7. In patients with spinal cord involvement, ASIA classification and level of injury should be established: high cervical, complete injuries are more likely to require intubation.
+• In patients with spinal cord involvement ASIA classification and level of injury should be established: high cervical and complete injuries are more likely to require intubation.

-8. A single breath test can be performed at bedside to assess vital capacity.
-To complete this test have the patient take a max inspiratory breath, then begin counting and continue until the patient has to take another breath.
-Normal is a count up to 50.
-Severe impairment of vital capacity is a count less than 15.
+• A single breath test can be performed at bedside to assess vital capacity.
+To complete this test, have the patient take a max inspiratory breath.
+Then, begin counting and continue to count until the patient has to take another breath.
+A Normal value is counting up to 50.
+Severe impairment of vital capacity is diagnosed when a patient must take another breath before counting to 15.

-9. If available, Pulmonary function test (PFT): to confirm respiratory muscle weakness by a pattern of restriction.
+• If available a pulmonary function test (PFT) is used to confirm respiratory muscle weakness by a pattern of restriction.

 • Reduced forced expiratory volume in 1 second (FEV1, < 80% of predicted)